Popov-Lab-UNC/DELi/docs/selection_files.rst

 ===============
 Selection Files
 ===============
-DEL selections are experiments, and like all experiments, they have all kinds of metadata and conditions that are associated with them.
+DEL selections are experiments, and like all experiments, they have all kinds of metadata and conditions that are associated with them.Some of this information is useful for DELi to know when processing the selection data.
-Some of this information is useful for DELi to know when processing the selection data.
 To help streamline this DELi has a "selection file format" that allows you to easily enter information about your DEL selection.
 It is based on YAML and looks like this:

 .. code-block:: yaml